jqwenchen/explore-consistency-models/README.md

 Progressive Distillation (Salimans & Ho, 2022) solves this with distillating 2-steps of the diffusion model down to single step.
 Doing this N times boosts sampling speed by $2^N$.
 But is this the only way?
 Do we need to train diffusion model and distill it $n$ times?
 Yang didn't think so.
 Consistency model solves this by mainly trianing a model to make a consistent denosing for different timesteps (Ok I'm obviously simplifying)

+## Two modes of Training Consistency Models

+###  distillation mode
+* Logic: This method relies on using numerical ODE solvers and a pre-trained diffusion model to generate pairs of adjacent points on a PF ODE trajectory.
+By minimizing the difference between model outputs for these pairs, we can effectively distill a diffusion model into a consistency model, which allows generating high-quality samples with one network evaluation.

+* Process: Consistency models distill the knowledge of pre-trained diffusion models into a single-step sampler, significantly improving other distillation approaches in sample quality, while allowing zero-shot image editing applications.

+###  isolation mode
+* Logic: second method eliminates the need for a pre-trained diffusion model altogether, allowing us to train a consistency model in isolation.
+This approach situates consistency models as an independent family of generative models.
+* Process: Consistency models are trained in isolation, with no dependence on pre-trained diffusion models.
+This makes them an independent new class of generative models.

 ## How to Use

 Install the package with